geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 ONNX, do you get everything you need for ONNX?

 **Geohot** [[00:36:32](https://www.youtube.com/watch?v=Ha4yFviaLps&t=2192)]
-Yeah, you know, it's good that things are fixed, but a little nitpick picks about the...
+Yeah, you know, it's good that things are fixed, but a little nitpick picks about the..
 Style.
 Yeah, about the style.
 I mean, I think we want to be moving ONNX more towards high-quality TinyGrad code and not the same quality.
 But now it's like, maybe it's a little bit better than the tests.